 1.2 - Define the management of the Bilan Carbone® approach

 The organisation shall establish internal management and governance enabling the completion of the approach and the achievement of the criteria associated.
-The organisation shall ensure that participants have the necessary methodological skills and are trained in the use of the tools employed, as well as in the development and implementation of transition plans.
+The organisation shall ensure that participants have the necessary methodological skills and are trained in the use of the tools employed, as well as in the construction and implementation of transition plans.

 🔎 The organisation may use the RACI to structure and clarify the roles and responsibilities of the different stakeholders in the approach.